dami-i/dami-i/README.md

 ## Hey!
 I'm Dami! 👋 👨‍💻 👨‍🎓 👨‍🏫

-I'm a full stack JavaScript web developer with business knowledge based in Curitiba, Brazil. 🇧🇷
+I'm a full stack JavaScript developer with business knowledge based in Curitiba, Brazil. 🟩🟨

+My main goal is to use technology to help companies reduce costs and improve overall effectiveness.

 ### ☕ I wake up every day to...